 Figure captions

+Figure 1.
+The global potential area of blanket bog, predicted from climate data using the PeatStash model.
+Ice caps and areas where no climate data are available (e.g. Antarctica) are shown in light grey.

-Figure .
+Figure 2.
 Percentage change in blanket bog potential area for a constant change in (a) mean monthly temperature (°C), (b) mean monthly precipitation, or (c) mean monthly sunshine fraction.

-Figure .
+Figure 3.
 Projected changes to blanket bog potential area for seven climate change scenarios compared to the standard period.
 The scenarios were derived by pattern scaling, assuming a 2 K warming by 2050, resulting in a warming of 3.9 to 4.5 K over land during 2070-2099.
-The colour scale represents number of climate models predicting new appearance (blue) or disappearance (red) of blanket bog potential area
+The colour scale represents number of climate models predicting new appearance (blue) or disappearance (red) of blanket bog potential area.
+Light grey shading as in Figure 1.

-Figure .
-Projected changes to blanket bog potential area for different regions: EUR = Europe, SA = South America, WNA = western coast of North America, ENA= eastern coast of North America, KAM = Kamchatka, Hokkaido and the Bering Strait, NZ = New Zealand (South Island) and Tasmania.
-Percentage decrease or increase of blanket bog potential area due to the projected changes of climatic variables taken one at a time: T = temperature, P = precipitation, S = sunshine fraction.
+Figure 4. a) Projected changes to blanket bog potential area for different regions: EUR = Europe, SA = South America, WNA = western coast of North America, ENA= eastern coast of North America, KAM = Kamchatka, Hokkaido and the Bering Strait, NZ = New Zealand (South Island) and Tasmania.
+These regions have different surface areas; the changes shown are percentages of present area. b) Percentage decrease or increase of blanket bog potential area due to the projected changes of climatic variables taken one at a time: T = temperature, P = precipitation, S = sunshine fraction.

 Tables: